 The water we drink and use for showering and bathing can also affect our health.
 In this section, we ask about how much tap water you usually drink and how often you shower or bathe at home.
 As you think about your answers, please think about a usual day or week.

 [DRINKSWTR2A] In a usual week, about how often do you drink tap water from your home?
+We are interested in all tap water, whether or not it has been filtered or treated.

 0 ___times per day